carbon-language/carbon-lang/llvm/docs/XRayExample.rst

 sense of this data, we use the ``llvm-xray`` tool which has a few subcommands to help us understand our trace.

-One of the simplest things we can do is to get an accounting of the functions that have been instrumented.
+One of the things we can do is to get an accounting of the functions that have been instrumented.
 We can see an example accounting with ``llvm-xray account``:

 ::